In its first earnings release as a public company, Vantiv Inc. posted a 23% increase in first quarter net revenue, thanks mainly to merchant services.

 First, the Cincinnati-based company processes transactions for nine of the 25 biggest retailers, and the number of transactions at big-box merchants is growing more quickly than the national average, Koning says.

 Vantiv also is doing a good job of expanding its stable of small merchants, which typically pay higher processing fees than do the big chains, he notes.

-Many of the small and midsize merchants sign up for the company’s processing services through ISO, Drucker says.
+Many of the small and midsize merchants sign up for the company’s processing services through independent sales organizations, Drucker says.
 Some of the ISOs specialize in offering card-acceptance services to niche markets, such as health care, he notes.

-About 40% of Vantiv’s merchant-processing revenue comes from ISOs and the rest is through the company’s direct-sales staff, says Drucker, who does not expect that balance to change with last month’s initial public offering.
+About 40% of Vantiv’s merchant-processing revenue comes from ISOs and the rest is through the company’s direct-sales staff, says Drucker, who does not expect that balance to change with last month’s initial public offering (see story).

 Looking to the future, Drucker predicts mobile payments will continue to proliferate, and processors will provide clients with more analytics and data.

 In the near term, three factors should improve the company’s already strong financial reports, according to Koning.